belozierov/SwiftCoroutine/README.md

 - **Fast context switching**.
 Switching between coroutines is much faster than switching between threads as it does not require the involvement of operating system.
 - **Asynchronous code in synchronous manner**.
 The use of coroutines allows an asynchronous, non-blocking function to be structured in a manner similar to an ordinary synchronous function.
 And even though coroutines can run in multiple threads, your code will still look consistent and therefore easy to understand.

 The coroutines API design is as minimalistic as possible.
-It consists of the `TaskScheduler` protocol, which requires to implement only one method, and the `Coroutine` structure with utility methods.
+It consists of the `CoroutineScheduler` protocol, which requires to implement only one method, and the `Coroutine` structure with utility methods.
 This API is enough to do amazing things.

-The `TaskScheduler` protocol describes how to schedule tasks and as an extension you get the `coroutine()` method for executing coroutines on it, as well as the `await()` method for awaiting the result of the task (that is executed on your scheduler) inside the coroutine without blocking the thread.
+The `CoroutineScheduler` protocol describes how to schedule tasks and as an extension you get the `startCoroutine()` method for executing coroutines on it, as well as the `await()` method for awaiting the result of the task (that is executed on your scheduler) inside the coroutine without blocking the thread.
 The framework includes the implementation of this protocol for `DispatchQueue`, but you can easily add it for other schedulers.

 `Coroutine` has static utility methods for usage inside coroutines, including the `await()` method which suspends and resumes it on callback.
 It allows you to easily wrap asynchronous functions to deal with them as synchronous.